M-J-Robbins/good-email-code/email-code/link-button.md

 To add height just add a `height` to the `<a>` styles and for Outlook, add `line-height` of the same value to one of the `<i>` elements.

 ### Width
-To add width just add a `width` to the `<a>` styles and for Outlook we can't do anything so you have to reply on the `letter-spacing` tick.
+To add width just add a `width` to the `<a>` styles and for Outlook we can't do anything so you have to reply on the `letter-spacing` trick.
 For example if you want to do `width:100%;` you'd need to estimate a `px` value of what that might be for Outlook.
 Be carful not to over estimate the values for Outlook as you want to avoid [text wrapping](#text-wrapping).

 ## Background image